New Zealand EW class locomotive: Preservation

 The first EW class locomotive to be preserved, E^{W} 1806 (TMS EW171), was donated to the Canterbury Railway Society in 1988.
 It is based at Ferrymead Heritage Park and is in storage.
 It has been renumbered as E^{W} 1806, and carries this identity on its headstocks only.

-The other, EW 165 (E^{W} 1805), was based in Wellington, originally in the old NZR Parcels depot on Platform 9 of Wellington Station, before moving to the Carriage and Wagon workshop near the Thorndon overpass.
-It retained its TMS identity of EW 165 throughout until the decision was made to disperse the Heritage Fleet in 2004.
-The EW was not sold until August 2005 when it was purchased by Ian Welch of the Mainline Steam Heritage Trust.
+The other, EW165 (E^{W} 1805), was based in Wellington, originally in the old NZR Parcels depot on Platform 9 of Wellington Station, before moving to the Carriage and Wagon workshop near the Thorndon overpass.
+It retained its TMS identity of EW165 throughout until the decision was made to disperse the Heritage Fleet in 2004.
+The EW was not sold until August 2005, when it was purchased by Ian Welch of the Mainline Steam Heritage Trust.
 The locomotive made one final run under then-Toll Rail ownership on 21 August 2005 when it was driven by veteran locomotive driver Fred Hamer from Wellington to Paekākāriki.
-It was then towed by DCP 4611 to Mainline's Plimmerton depot.
+It was then towed by DCP4611 to Mainline's Plimmerton depot.

-Since arrival, EW 165 has been restored as E^{W} 1805 complete with replica number plates.
+Since arrival, EW165 has been restored as E^{W} 1805 complete with replica number plates.
 It is intended that the locomotive will be used to operate suburban railfan trips around Wellington when the overhaul is finished, although this is pending certification and the construction of a suitable length of overhead into the depot to allow 1805 to move around.
 The locomotive was revealed as E^{W} 1805 over Labour Weekend 2008 when it was towed to Feilding to take part in the NIMT centenary celebrations.